Handmade Himalayan Arts & Crafts

 Unique & Traditionally Made

-Fairly Traded with Local Producers
+Fairly Traded with Local Producers and Suppliers

 Singing bowls are bowl shaped bells used in the practice of Buddhism.
 The use of such bells dates back as far as 3000 years and originated in the Himalayan regions of South Asia.

 Our Tibetan rugs are made completely by hand from all natural fibres.
 It is often wrongly assumed that rugs labelled ’hand-tufted’, ‘handmade’ or ‘hand-loomed’ are really handmade.